Esther Rolle: Dance and theater

 Rolle was a member of Asadata Dafora's dance troupe, Shogolo Oloba (later renamed the Federal Theater African Dance Troupe).
 She became the troupe's director in 1960.
 Rolle's earliest roles were on the stage; her New York stage debut was in the 1962 play The Blacks.
 She was often cast in plays produced by Robert Hooks and the Negro Ensemble Company.
 She also appeared in productions of The Crucible and Blues for Mr. Charlie.
-Rolle's most prominent early role was as Miss Maybell in the Melvin Van Peebles musical film Don't Play Us Cheap, and its subsequent stage adaptation.
+Rolle's most prominent early role was as Miss Maybell in the Melvin Van Peebles 1972 Broadway musical Don't Play Us Cheap, and its subsequent 1973 film adaptation.
 In 1977, Rolle portrayed Lady Macbeth in Orson Welles' Haitian-influenced version of William Shakespeare's Macbeth at the Henry Street New Federal Theater in Manhattan.

 Television

 Rolle is best known for her television role as Florida Evans, the character she played on two 1970s sitcoms.
 The character was introduced as Maude Findlay's housekeeper on Maude, and was spun off in the show's second season into Good Times, a show about Florida's family.
-Rolle was nominated in 1975 for the Best Actress in a Musical/Comedy Golden Globe Award for her role in Good Times.
+Rolle was nominated in 1975 for the Golden Globe Award for Best Actress - Television Series Musical or Comedy for her role in Good Times.
 Rolle was 19 years older than the actor (John Amos) who played her husband James (named Henry on Maude) Evans.
-The James Evans character was only added after Esther Rolle fought hard for a father figure and husband to be added to the show.
+The James Evans character was only added after Rolle fought hard for a father figure and husband to be added to the show.
 Rolle had fought for the father character on the show, more relevant themes and scripts and was unhappy with the success of Jimmie Walker's character, J.J.
 Evans, which she believed took the show in a frivolous direction.
 John Amos agreed with Rolle about Walker's character and was fired from the show after the third season ended.
 Later on, in a stand-off with Good Times producer Norman Lear, Rolle also quit when her contract ended.
 Although the show continued without her for the fifth season, she returned for the show's final season.
 In 1979 she won an Emmy for her role in Summer of My German Soldier, a made-for-television movie.

 Among her guest-starring roles was one on The Incredible Hulk in an episode entitled "Behind the Wheel", in which she played a taxicab business owner.
 In the 1990s, Rolle was a surprise guest on RuPaul's VH-1 talk show.
 Her Maude co-star Bea Arthur was the guest, and Rolle was brought out to surprise Arthur.
 The two had not seen each other in years, Arthur said, and embraced warmly.
 Rolle also appeared in a series of psychic hotline TV commercials in the 1990s.
 "Tell them Esther sent you," was her trademark line.